 Congressional Negotiators Reach Tentative Deal On $1.3 Trillion Spending Package

-Congressional negotiators have reached a tentative agreement on a package of bills to fund the government through the end of September 2020.
-Lawmakers have until the end of next week to approve spending legislation in order to avert a government shutdown.
+Congressional negotiators have reached tentative agreement on a package of bills to fund the government through the end of September 2020.
+Lawmakers have until the end of next week to approve spending legislation to avert a government shutdown.
 The White House has not publicly weighed in on the agreement.

-The deal covers all 12 regular spending bills — which total $1.3 trillion.
+The deal covers all 12 regular spending bills, which total $1.3 trillion.
 This figure was agreed to in a bipartisan budget package that was enacted by the president this summer.

-House Appropriations Committee Chairwoman Nita Lowey, D-NY, confirmed the tentative agreement to reporters following a meeting with the other top Hill leaders from House and Senate spending panels.
+House Appropriations Committee Chairwoman Nita Lowey, D-N.Y., confirmed the tentative agreement to reporters following a meeting with the other top Hill leaders from House and Senate spending panels.

 "When you look at the 12 bills, I think we can be very proud of the good work that this Congress is doing," Lowey said.

-The agreement also includes includes $1.375 billion for a fence along the U.S. Border with Mexico, according to a source familiar with the negotiations.
-President Trump requested roughly $8.6 billion in his budget request to fund a border wall.
+The agreement also includes $1.375 billion for a fence along the U.S. border with Mexico, according to a source familiar with the negotiations.
+President Trump asked for roughly $8.6 billion in his budget request to fund a border wall.
 The lower funding level in the agreement is in line with current-year funding levels.

-Lawmakers are in rush to approve a spending deal next week — federal agencies run out of money at midnight on December 20.
-House Majority Leader Steny Hoyer, D-Md, says the House is likely to vote on spending legislation Tuesday, paving the way for a Senate vote later in the week.
+Lawmakers are in a rush to approve a spending deal next week — federal agencies run out of money at midnight on Dec.
+20. House Majority Leader Steny Hoyer, D-Md., says the House is likely to vote on spending legislation Tuesday, paving the way for a Senate vote later in the week.

-NPR's Lexie Schapitl contributed to this story
+NPR's Lexie Schapitl contributed to this story.